On nilpotent extensions of $\infty$-categories and the cyclotomic trace: On additive -categories

 identifies the codomain with $\mrm{Ind}(\sC)$; see, for example, \cite[Proposition 3.2]{blumberg2013universal}.
 The upshot of going to $\mrm{Ind}(\sC)$ is that the resulting $\infty$-category is a stable presentable $\infty$-category.
 Therefore localizations of this $\infty$-category can often be constructed via adjoint functor theorems \cite[Corollary 5.5.2.9]{HTT}.
-In fact, the theory of localization sequences in algebraic $K$-theory as pioneered by Thomason \cite{TT}, Neeman \cite{Neeman}, and later in \cite{blumberg2013universal} is to pass to large $\infty$-categories first before going back to small categories by taking compact objects --- which requires one to consider categories up to idempotent completion.
-In the world of additive $\infty$-categories we should consider the passage to Quillen's ``nonabelian derived categories."
+The theory of localization sequences in algebraic $K$-theory as pioneered by Thomason \cite{TT}, Neeman \cite{Neeman}, and later in \cite{blumberg2013universal} is developed by passing to large $\infty$-categories first before going back to small categories by taking compact objects and the functor